OpenCollarTeam/opencollarteam.github.io/Open-Collar-Designers.md

 OPENCOLLAR DESIGN PARTNER APPLICATION

 If you would like to sign up for the Official Design Partners program, please append your avatar name to this notecard's name (ie, "OpenCollar Official Partners - Somebody Resident"), and fill out the form below.
-Then pass it to Silkie Sabra, OpenCollar Partners Coordinator.
+Then pass it to Silkie Sabra or Skyler Pancake, OpenCollar Partners Coordinators.

 Inworld Shop SLURL: